Probabilistic unitary synthesis with optimal accuracy: Tight bounds on error of probabilistic approximation

 To the best of our knowledge, the dependence of the approximation error obtained by probabilistic synthesis on the dimension of the Hilbert space shown in this theorem has never been found.
 This dependence is inevitable since we can also show the sharpness of this theorem in Appendix \ref{appendix:sharp}.
 More precisely, we can show that for any real number $\epsilon\in(0,1]$, any integer $d\geq2$ and any $\Upsilon$, there exists $\{\Upsilon_x\}_{x\in X}$ achieving the lower bound in Ineq.~\eqref{ineq:lowerbound}.

 In the following lemma, we show the tight upper bound showing that the worst approximation error caused by deterministic synthesis can be reduced by probabilistic synthesis at least quadratically.
-Our upper bound slightly improves the various existing upper bounds \cite{H17, C17, KLMPP22}, which have been proven for several classes of target unitaries and $\epsilon$-coverings $\{\Upsilon_x\}_{x\in X}$ with small $\epsilon$.
-Using Proposition \ref{prop:axialU}, shown in the next section, we can verify that our upper bound is still tight even if we consider the approximation of axial single-qubit unitaries.
+Our upper bound slightly improves the various existing upper bounds \cite{H17, C17}, which have been proven for several classes of target unitary transformations and $\epsilon$-coverings $\{\Upsilon_x\}_{x\in X}$ with small $\epsilon$.
+Using Proposition \ref{prop:axialU}, shown in the next section, we can verify that our upper bound is still tight even if we consider the approximation of axial single-qubit unitary transformations.